aslanvaroqua/hadoop-fingerprintr/README.md

 - pcap: path to the capture (or directory of captures) to work on
 - snortconfig: the path to the snort config (default: built-in snort config)

+### pig/examples/p0f-fingerprints.pig

+fingerprint devices based on unique tcp packet signatures.

+Arguments:

+- pcap: path to the capture (or directory of captures) to work on

 ### pig/examples/protocol_size_histogram.pig